lua-cookbook/lua-cookbook/src/book/en_US/intro.md

     _G["print"] = function(x) ... end

-So you will not be surprised when this causes unexpected behaviour - suddenly every call to `print` works differently (since the new version only takes one argument.)
+So you will not be surprised when this causes unexpected behavior - suddenly every call to `print` works differently (since the new version only takes one argument.)
 Sometimes this technique is useful and it has a name: "monkey patching".
 But generally it is a disaster waiting to happen, because it messes with people's